AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ## HKEP

 A Receiver SHOULD provide a `urn:x-nmos:cap:transport:hkep` capability to indicate its support for Senders that use HDCP encryption and the HKEP protocol.
-A singular capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a singular value of `fals`e indicates that they are not supported
+A singular capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a singular value of `false` indicates that they are not supported

 A Receiver capability using both `true` and `false` values indicates the Receiver supports both HDCP encrypted and non-HDCP streams